GoogleCloudPlatform/gke-policy-library/bundles/cis-k8s-v1.5.1/README.md

 ## Description

-Use the CIS Kubernetes Benchmark 1.5.1 policy bundle with [Anthos Policy Controller](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) to evaluate the compliance of your in cluster resources against the CIS Kubernetes Benchmark v1.5.1, which is a set of recommendations for configuring Kubernetes to support a robust security posture.
+Use the CIS Kubernetes Benchmark 1.5.1 policy bundle with [Anthos Policy Controller](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) to evaluate the compliance of your cluster resources against the CIS Kubernetes Benchmark, which is a set of recommendations for configuring Kubernetes to support a robust security posture.

-The accompanying [tutorial](https://cloud.google.com/anthos-config-management/docs/how-to/using-cis-k8s-benchmark) provides more details.
+The accompanying [CIS Kubernetes Benchmark tutorial](https://cloud.google.com/anthos-config-management/docs/how-to/using-cis-k8s-benchmark) provides more details.

 ## Disclaimer

-These constraints have not been certified by CIS.
+These constraints are not certified by CIS.

 ## Compatibility